TylerXNguyen/dh140/README.md

 ## Tyler Nguyen

-Currently I am a Statistics major at UCLA, planned to graduate in 2022.
+Currently I am a Statistics major at UCLA, planned to graduate in Spring 2022.

 ### Description about Digital Humanities 140 (dh140)